-One in 18 licensed drivers in our state, or 5.5 percent of the total licensed population, was involved in a crash in 2015.
+One in 22 licensed drivers in our state, or 4.6 percent of the total licensed population, was involved in a crash in a single recent year.

-In 45 of the state’s 46 counties, at least one person died in a collision and many more suffered severe injuries.
+In each of the state’s 46 counties, at least one person died in a collision and many more suffered severe injuries.

 Here, we take a closer look at the numbers.
 Our car accident law firm realizes that these numbers represent individuals and families whose lives have been changed – in many cases, due to the negligence of other drivers.
 To discuss the specific facts of your auto accident, please contact Jebaily Law Firm today.
 Our North Myrtle Beach car accident attorneys will review your case in a free consultation.

 How Many Car Accidents Occur in South Carolina?

 Like the rest of the country, South Carolina has seen an ongoing increase in car accident injuries and deaths over the past few years.
 According to SCDPS and National Highway Traffic Safety Administration (NHTSA) statistics, between 2019 and 2020:

 - Nationally, traffic crash fatalities rose from 36,355 to 38,824, a 6.8 percent increase in a year when drivers logged far fewer miles due to pandemic restrictions.
 In South Carolina, traffic crash deaths rose from 1,006 to 1,066 – a 6 percent increase.

 - Nationally, traffic crash injuries went from 2,740,141 to 2,282,015, or a 16.7 percent decrease.
 In South Carolina, the injury count fell from 58,410 to 47,985, or a 17.8 percent decrease.